 Making a major gift

 Individual donors and grant making trusts and foundations play an essential role in Victim Support’s work.
 We work with supporters to ensure that we deliver the best support possible to people affected crime.
 We build bespoke relationships, providing detailed reports on Victim Support’s work and specialist areas to show how contributions have made a significant impact.
-We also recognise our supporters through exclusive ‘Thank You’ events, which give our supporters an opportunity to network and meet like-minded philanthropists.

 If you’re an individual interested in making a major gift, please email the fundraising team to find out more about our work, tax-efficient giving and how you can help.